 Dr. Cade was a professor of medicine at the University of Florida in Gainesville.
-He had a distinguished career and conducted many research projects, but the one that made him famous was a drink for treating hydration.
+He had a distinguished career and conducted many research projects.
+The one that made him famous was a drink for treating hydration.
 It became known as "Gatorade" and is famous worldwide.

 She was born in Starke, Florida, and became a nationally famous comedian, actress, singer, and radio personality.
 She also was in Broadway plays and in movies.
 She hosted her own network radio program, the Judy Canova Show, from 1943 to 1955.

 He was a professor of zoology at the University of Florida and a conservationist.
 He was especially influential in conserving the world's sea turtle population.
 His work in that area is honored by the Archie Carr National Wildlife Refuge, a 20 mile long stretch of coastline from Melbourne Beach to Wabasso Beach.